philippebaron4152/APC523-Final-Project/lammps/doc/src/compute_erotate_sphere_atom.rst

 Define a computation that calculates the rotational kinetic energy for each particle in a group.

-The rotational energy is computed as :math:`\frac12 I \omega^2`, where :math:`I` is the moment of inertia for a sphere and :math:`\omega` is the particle's angular velocity.
+The rotational energy is computed as 1/2 I w\^2, where I is the moment of inertia for a sphere and w is the particle's angular velocity.

 .. note::